MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/tabbed-page.md

 [`ContentPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.ContentPage/) instance, and the second tab is a [`NavigationPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.NavigationPage/) containing a `ContentPage` instance.

 > [!NOTE]
-> **Note**: The [`TabbedPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.TabbedPage/) does not support UI virtualization.
+> The [`TabbedPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.TabbedPage/) does not support UI virtualization.
 Therefore, performance may be affected if the `TabbedPage` contains too many child elements.

 The following screenshots show the `TodayPage` [`ContentPage`](https://developer.xamarin.com/api/type/Xamarin.Forms.ContentPage/) instance, which is shown on the *Today* tab: